 The Freeman Library is located off the main concourse of the Museum Building.
-It is supplementary to the main library system of College and to the College Map Library.
+It is Geography's own archive and book collection built on the initial efforts of Walter Freeman, who brought much geographical enthusiasm to Trinity when he arrived there from Edinburgh in 1936.
+He bequeathed the collection to Trinity Geography and it has been supplemented ever since.
 It provides a wide range of materials useful for coursework and a quiet working environment.
-In addition to course-related texts, reference books, bibliographies, periodicals, pamphlets, maps, postgraduate theses and undergraduate dissertations
+In addition to course-related texts, reference books, bibliographies, periodicals, pamphlets, maps, postgraduate theses and undergraduate dissertations.